Thaeriem/art2ascii/README.md

 - Some GIF files may be too big to render properly (usually anything under 10MB should be fine)
 - Extension cannot currently be bundled properly due to a dependency issue with sharp compiling on cross-platform builds (planning to continue working on this but will be a small performance hit for now...)
+- Working on a better way to interface with webviewView to improve performance

 ## Release Notes

+### Version 1.2.0

+Updates:
+- Added color menu with tint and gradient options.
+- Added opacity option for tints and gradients.
+- Refactored how configs are loaded for better performance.
+- Fixed bug when closing extension webviewView.

 ### Version 1.1.1

 Updates:
-- Completely rewrote renderer in TypeScript, removing Python dependency and moving rendering from terminal to client-side
+- Completely rewrote renderer in TypeScript, removing Python dependency and moving rendering from terminal to client-side.
-- Improved efficiency by cutting out file read / writes entirely and only storing gifUri's and loading when neccesary
+- Improved efficiency by cutting out file read / writes entirely and only storing gifUri's and loading when neccesary.
 - Implemented auto-reload feature rather than having to reload entire workspace view.

 ### Version 1.0.3